yorkulibraries/yufile/README.md

 ## Building the file

 + Copy the template `candidate-file-template.tex` to `Candidate Name Promotion File.tex` or the like.
-+ Edit the file as needed, changing names, adding PDFs, etc.
++ Edit the file as needed, changing names, adding links to PDFs, etc.
++ Add PDFs into the `pdfs` directory, using the naming scheme.
-+ Compile into a PDF by running `pdflatex Candidate Name Promotion File.tex` *twice* (the second time will generate the table of contents properly).
++ Compile the file into one PDF by running `pdflatex Candidate Name Promotion File.tex` *twice* (the second time will generate the table of contents properly).

+## Contact information

+Contact York librarian William Denton <wdenton@yorku.ca> with questions or problems.

 ## License